 How to store Gnocchi alla Sorrentina

-Furthermore, if you have many guests or simply want to get a head start, prepare everything a few hours before the meal and put it in the fridge until you’re ready to bake it.
+If you have invited a large number of guests for dinner or simply want to get a head start, you can prep gnocchi alla Sorrentina a few hours before the meal and put it in the fridge until you’re ready to bake it.

 Gnocchi alla Sorrentina Recipe

-Clean half an onion and chop finely.
-In a pan, pour a drizzle of extra-virgin olive oil, and place oven to medium heat, then add the onion and cook until golden.
+To make the tomato sauce, start by peeling and finely chopping half an onion.
+In a large skillet or saute pan, pour a drizzling of extra virgin olive oil and place oven medium heat, then add the onion and saute until golden.

-Next, add the tomato passata and season with salt, then cook the sauce for about 20 minutes, stirring with a wooden spoon so that it does not stick to the bottom and burn.
+Next, add the tomato puree and season with salt.
+Cook the tomato sauce for about 20 minutes, stirring with a wooden spoon so that it does not stick to the bottom and burn.

-Turn off the heat before the sauce thickens too much and then add the fresh basil.
-Do not chop it, but leave the leaves whole.
+Turn off the heat before the tomato sauce thickens too much and add the fresh basil.
+Do not chop it, but leave the basil leaves whole.